 Wabamun Marina & RV Park

 Choose from a wide array of services from the Wabamun Marina to help make your day or weekend at the lake a lot more enjoyable or exciting.
-The RV Park has seasonal rentals for those who want a lot of time on the lake, a full marina for those with their own boats, and a huge variety of boat and watercraft rentals.
+The RV Park offers seasonal rentals for those who want extended time on the lake, a full marina for those with their own boats, and a wide variety of boat and watercraft rentals.
 Take to the waters of Wabamun on a pontoon boat, speedboat, fishing boat, paddle boat, canoe, kayak, or paddleboard!
 Those renting speedboats may also add towable tubes to their rental.

 When: May-September